emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 The publically available dataset featuring video clips can be found at: https://huggingface.co/datasets/multimodalemotionnlp/Neurodiverse_Multimodal_Dataset

 ## Details Regarding the Dataset
+# Data Collection
+Video clips were collected from publically-available sources such as YouTube and TikTok.

+# Data Annotation
+Video clips were annotated using crowd-sourced rating.
+Raters used a web-interface

+# Data Processing
+Emotions were considered as present if the aggregate average corresponding rating was over 15.
+Emotional dimensions were considered as positive if the average corresponding rating was over 1.

 ## Model Architectures
 1) Wav2Vec2